top of page

 • They enjoy easy access to streaming music

-Social media was an issue everybody has learned to live with.
+Social media is a "necessary evil" everybody has learned to live with.

-• All artists are "invested" in their social media lists and use it as their primary means of fan engagement
+• All musicians/bands interviewed are "invested" in their social media lists and use it as their primary means of fan engagement

-• Most artists grudgingly use it, although they're not sure of an alternative and don't know how to use it to monetize
+• They don't know how to use it to monetize

 • Fans use social media for news and to connect

-• Fans had a few concerns about social media but it was more about the lack of forum moderation / the few "idiots" who are out there
+• Fans had some concerns about social media but it was more about the lack of forum moderation / the few "idiots" who are out there

-The interview findings were clear: since fans I interviewed had few real, tangible pain points, the greater opportunity seemed to lie in a product serving the many needs and pain points of independent bands and musicians.
+The interview findings were clear: since fans I interviewed had few real, tangible pain points, the greater opportunity was in serving the many needs and pain points of independent bands and musicians.

 Fans